Soda shop

-A soda shop, also often known as a malt shop (after malted milk) and as a “malted shop” in Canada, is a business akin to an ice cream parlor and a drugstore soda fountain.
+A soda shop, also often known as a malt shop (after malted milk) and as a malted shop, is a business akin to an ice cream parlor and a drugstore soda fountain.
 Interiors were often furnished with a large mirror behind a marble counter with goose-neck soda spouts, plus spinning stools, round marble-topped tables, and wireframe sweetheart chairs.

 History

 The counter-service soda fountain was introduced in 1903.
 Around that time, drugstores began to attract noontime customers by adding sandwiches and light lunches.
 The beverage menu at a soda shop usually included ice cream sodas, chocolate malts, fountain colas, and milkshakes.

 In the first decades of the 20th century, the shops were also considered sober alternatives to bars as social venues.
 A 1915 issue of Soda Fountain magazine said: "The soda fountain of today is an ally of temperance...
 Ice cream soda is a greater medium for the cause of temperance than all the sermons ever preached on that subject."